moonlightkingdomgamefi/MoonlightKingdom_Contracts/README.md

 GuardianWeaponAddress = 0x286c8b091C23A117983A8502E08A3F15528775D7

 MoonlightKingdomGamesAddress = 0xF8E0b686bB6B5F1CB68f9a305697023C32431cc5
-(This Contract will splits to Summon and Adventure Contract in the future.)
+(This Contract will splits to Summon System and Adventure Mode Contract in the future.)

 Gambling Mode Address = "Waiting For Updates . . ."

 Rich Mode Address = "Waiting For Updates . . ."

 Arena Mode Address = "Waiting For Updates . . ."

+Guardian Evolution System Address = "Waiting For Updates . . ."

 MoonExchangeAddress = 0xE54682813335D9912bbf6A3ad02EeE12CfE63B4e